Alexander-Neugebauer/CS-TeamProject2025-VR-in-Visual-Healthcare/LearningResources/UnityBasics/03_UnityVRSceneSetup.md

 - In the Project window, search for **XR Origin (XR Rig)** and drag it into the Scene Window or Hierarchy
 - If no **EventSystem** exists, right-click in the **Hierarchy**, select **UI → Event System**
 - Also add an **XR Interaction Manager** (Right-click → XR → Interaction Manager)
-- To enable the simulation of a VR headset on the PC, search the **XR Device Simulator** and drag it from the Project window into the Hierarchy
-  > Note: This object must be disabled whenever you export the scene to the VR headset, otherwise it overwrites the input from the VR controllers in the build

 ## 4. Create a Test Build